dynatrace-oss/fluent-plugin-dynatrace/README.md

 ## Example

-An example of the necessary components used for Kubernetes is documented [here](https://github.com/dynatrace-oss/fluent-plugin-dynatrace/example).
+An full example demonstrating how to set up Fluentd on Kubernetes and export logs to Dynatrace can be found in the [example folder](./example).

 ## Development